AlbanBedel/scummc/README.md

 also compile the extra utilities run make all.
 To see all available targets run make help.

-Only GNU/Linux i386 is fully tested, however in the past the code was regularly tested on the (now defunct) sourceforge compile farm.
-So the following platforms should still be fully supported:
+The code is now continuously tested with Travis CI and AppVeyor, the following platforms are currently known to work:

-  * GNU/Linux   i386 amd64 alpha openpower
+  * GNU/Linux x86
-  * NetBSD      i386
-  * FreeBSD     i386
-  * OpenBSD     i386
-  * Solaris     i386 sparc
+  * Mingw64 x86 (native and cross compiled from GNU/Linux)
-  * OSX         i386 ppc
+  * OSX x86

-Mingw is only supported via cross-compiling because the Makefiles aren't working with MSys.
-Cygwin should works fine.
+Past versions have been known to build on NetBSD, FreeBSD, OpenBSD, Solaris, OS2 and AmigaOS.

 ## IV.
 What can i do with that ?